philtyl/infinity-rpg/README.md

-# What is Daggerfall Unity?
+# What is Infinity RPG?

-> Daggerfall Unity is an open source recreation of Daggerfall in the Unity engine created by [Daggerfall Workshop](http://www.dfworkshop.net).
+> Infinity RPG is an open source RPG based on a modded version of Daggerfall-Unity (created by [Daggerfall Workshop](http://www.dfworkshop.net)) that is built with custom created game files to break away from the TES universe.

-## Classic Daggerfall Plus
+## Inherited Features from Daggerfall-Unity

 + Cross-platform (Windows/Linux/Mac)
 + Retro graphics are boosted by modern engine and lighting